eth-sri/lmql/src/lmql/models/lmtp/README.md

 The Language Model Transport Protocol (LMTP) is a lightweight transport-agnostic protocol for streaming language model output between peers, processes, backends and frontend applications.

-It relieso on the idea of separating model loading and inference into a separate process (long-lived), which is then communicated with via a simple protocol.
+It relies on the idea of separating model loading and inference into a separate process (long-lived), which is then communicated with via a simple protocol.
 This allows for the model to be loaded once and then used by multiple clients, which each can be short-lived, startup and shutdown quickly, and be written in any language.
+For example, in the context of LMQL, LMTP's architecture looks as follows:

 ![Architecture](../../../../docs/source/images/inference.svg)